nixitN/nixitN/README.md

 - 👋 Hi, I’m Nikolett (@nixitN).
-- 👀 I’m interested in HTML, CSS, JavaScript and Python.
+- 👀 I’m interested in HTML, CSS, JavaScript, Python, C+ and C#.
 - 🌱 I’m currently learning webdeveloper and I will plan to learn the Python programming language.

 <!---